There is a myriad of things to do alone in Miami; your problem will not be boredom; it will be prioritizing!

 My Airy Favourite!

-One of the things I did in Miami in 2022 challenged my fears a little as I embarked on an airy helicopter tour over Fort Lauderdale and up toward Miami Beach!
+One of the things I did in Miami challenged my fears a little as I embarked on an airy helicopter tour over Fort Lauderdale and up toward Miami Beach!

 You can book this tour in a small helicopter with only two seats – one for you and one for the pilot.